VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 **Requesters replies sync**

 In case requester who owns the request or requester with whom request has been shared clicks [Reply] in Service Desk Plus MSP form and leaves a comment, this comment will be synced to Azure DevOps board.
-(All replies that have red envelope icon in the request will be synced)
+(All replies that have red envelope icon in Service Desk Plus MSP will be synced).

 **Important!**

-Notes from Requester in SDP are not synced to Azure DevOps board.
+- Notes from Requester in SDP are not synced to Azure DevOps board.
+-  Replies from Technician in SDP are not synced to Azure DevOps board.
-Replies or Notes from Technician in SDP are not synced to Azure DevOps board.
+-  Notes from Technician in SDP are not synced to Azure DevOps board.